-If you can't combine your data on a single worksheet, another solution is to create named ranges in an Excel file, and use MS Query to combine the data.
+If you can't combine your data on a single worksheet, another solution is to create named ranges in an Excel file, and use Microsoft Query (MS Query) to combine the data.
 There are sample files here: http://www.contextures.com/excelfiles.html#PT0007

-Then, use the Union query result as the pivot table's source data.
+Then, use the Union query (full outer join) result as the pivot table's source data.